In light of COVID-19, the NHS has turned to remote consultations in order to minimise the risk of infection for staff and patients.

 NHS England are working closely with clinical system suppliers and NHS Digital to ensure they can increase the supply of tokens for you.
 NHS Digital has now established a process for GPs to claim from a pool of 30,000 tokens.
 Their preference is for soft tokens, which would be delivered to you electronically.

 You will need a smartcard for certain functions on clinical systems such as EPS and e-RS.
-NHS Digital has begun distributing additional smartcards and has procured a virtual smartcard solution so that remote working can be supported.
+NHS Digital distributed additional smartcards and procured a virtual smartcard solution so that remote working can be supported.

 Communicating with colleagues